 Despite the stable position in the theater, Mathilda constantly improved her technique.
 Since 1898 she attended private lessons from the famous teacher Enrico Cecchetti.
 So, she became the first Russian ballerina who performed 32 fouettes in a row on the stage.

 44-year-old Mathilda performed with a new partner Pyotr Vladimirov, whom she fell in love with.
 Maybe it was one of the strongest passions in her life.
 He was very handsome, elegant and she was 21 years older.

 Her husband learned about Mathilda’s passion and challenged Vladimirov to a duel, which took place in Paris, in the Bois de Boulogne.
 Grand Duke shot Vladimirov’s nose, and he had to do plastic surgery.

 Mathilda Feliksovna took an active part in the development of two modern hospitals.
 She didn’t work as a nurse.
 She gave people a holiday.
 Mathilda organized a trip to her villa in Strelna for wounded soldiers, invited doctors and soldiers to the theater, wrote letters, decorated rooms in the hospital with flowers, or just dance on her toes without pointe shoes.
-In hospital, she was awarded loud applause, maybe the same she heard after her performance in London’s Covent Garden, when 64 -year-old Kschesinskaya easily and flawlessly performed her legendary “Russian”.
-Then she summoned 18 times, and it was unthinkable for a prim British public.
+In hospital, she was awarded loud applause.
+Maybe the same she heard after her performance in London’s Covent Garden, when 64 -year-old Kschesinskaya easily and flawlessly performed her legendary Russian.
+And she performed it 18 times, it was unthinkable for a prim British public.

-She died on December 6, 1971.
-Kschessinskaya was buried at the Russian cemetery Sainte-Genevieve -des-Bois in the same grave with her husband and son.
+Great ballerina died on December 6, 1971 and was buried at the Russian cemetery Sainte-Genevieve-des-Bois in the same grave with her husband and son.